 The Professional Association of Self caterers UK (PASC UK) was established in 2017.
 The professional self-catering owner did not have access to an association that would represent the sector to the Government and lobby on their behalf.
 PASC UK is a not-for-profit organisation.

 It was formed by Alistair Handyside, property owner and former Chair of the English Association of Self-catering Operators (EASCO) and former chair of Premier Cottages.
+In January 2021 PASC UK formally took on the reigns to represent the sector in Wales, from WASCO (the Wales Association of Self-Catering Operators).

 We also wanted to secure a fairer settlement four Business rates.
 Only 4% of self-catering businesses actually pay Business Rates.
 This is due to 2 factors, firstly the small Business Rates threshold whereby any small business in England with a rateable value of £12,000 does not actually pay Business Rates, and second a large number operators continue to stay on Council Tax.
 The 2017 evaluation was a massive shock to our sector with average rises in excess of 25%.
 This meant that the small number of self-catering businesses that did pay Business Rates were having to pass to Government on average 10% of their gross turnover in business rates.
 This was unsustainable.
 Alistair had been working with the valuation office for over a decade to try and reduce this burden.
 In January 2019 he secured an agreement from the valuation office to reduce the percentages applied when calculating the Rateable Value is for properties with three units and above.
 This reduction averages 35%.
 The Practice Note reflecting this became law in January 2019.
 PASC UK has created guides for paid members to enable them to check their Business Rates and get the reduction if applicable as part of membership.